SumiSastri/dev-blogs/docs/computer-code/part1-programming-vs-machine-code.md

 By separating storage from the fetching and interpretation operations each of these units can perform specialised functions more efficiently.

-Processing, in the CPU or Central Processing Unit, is now sub-divided into arithmetical processing and control.
-The ALU, or the Arithmetic and Logic Unit, performs the logical and arithmetical processing.
-The CU, or the Control Unit, controls the data flows directing the data to the interconnecting data buses or memory for storage.
+Processing, in the CPU or Central Processing Unit, houses the memory storage registers.
+It is further sub-divided into the ALU, or the Arithmetic and Logic Unit, performs the logical and arithmetical processing and the CU, or the Control Unit, controls the data flows directing the data to the interconnecting data buses or memory for storage.

 Similarly, memory can also store data in categories that are identified easily during the retrieval process.
 Additional memory, like RAM & DRAM or (Dynamic) Random Access Memory, can be called only when they are needed.
 The program counter in memory determines the source of the data selecting from an instruction register, memory address register or accumulator register.